 In 2018, the City of Albuquerque created a Shared Active Transportation Program and permitting process for private bike and scooter sharing companies to apply for a permit to serve Albuquerque.
 The City's Planning Department administers the permit and agreement.
-Currently, there are no operators.
+Multiple e-scooter companies began operations in late 2024, though there are no bikeshare operators as of late 2024.
 The City should continue this permit program and also follow emerging best practices in shared micromobility to ensure the current policy framework supports the needs of Albuquerque residents and potential visitors looking for alternative transportation options.